kushalsamant/ask/README.md

 ### **Common Issues**
 1. **API Key Issues**:
-   - Ensure your Together.ai API key starts with `tgsk_`
+   - Ensure your Together.ai API key starts with `tgsk_` or `tgp_v1_`
    - Verify the key is properly set in `ask.env`
    - Check that `TOGETHER_API_BASE` and `TOGETHER_API_URL` are configured
+   - The script validates API keys automatically and provides clear error messages
 2. **API Errors**: Check your Together.ai API key and rate limits
 3. **Image Generation Failures**: Verify API configuration and internet connection
 4. **Text Overlay Issues**: Ensure PIL/Pillow is properly installed
 5. **Permission Errors**: Check write permissions for `images/` and `logs/` directories
+6. **Configuration Issues**: All settings are documented with inline comments in the config files

 ### **Logs**
 - **Application Logs**: Check `logs/execution.log`